-We have previously audited the Village of Indian Point, Missouri's 2019 financial statements, and we expressed unmodified audit opinions on the respective financial statements of the governmental activities and the business-type activities in our report dated September 9, 2020.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2019, is consistent in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the Village of Indian Point's 2022 financial statements and we expressed unmodified opinions on the respective financial statements of the governmental and business-type activities in our report dated June 23, 2023.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2022 is consistent, in all material respects, with that audited financial statements from which it has been derived.